-- Every Post member who signs up a new member should introduce them to the Post.
-The new member will be provided a mentor until they are familiar with rules and activities of the Post.
+- Every Post member who signs up as a new member should introduce them to the Post.
+The new member will be provided a mentor until they are familiar with the rules and activities of the Post.

 - Every Post will establish a mentoring program for inactive Legionnaires, including those Legionnaires confined to nursing home, hospitals, or homebound.